-On a VNC client, connect to the IP address of the Open Xen and the port number allocated to that instance of FortiWeb-VM.

-4. At the login prompt for the local console, type:
+- 1. On your management computer, start the following according to the VM environment in which you have deployed FortiWeb-VM: - 2.
+Log in to the VM server. - 3.
+Open the console of the FortiWeb-VM virtual appliance. - 4.
+At the login prompt for the local console, type: admin - 5.
+Press Enter twice.

-admin

-- 5. Press Enter twice.
 (Initially, there is no password.) - 6.
 Configure the IP address and netmask of the network interface named port1, or whichever network interface maps to the network physically connected to your management computer.
 Type: